 How to Caption an Image in Google Docs

-Method 1: Captioning Images in Google Docs with Caption Maker
+Captioning an Image in Google Docs with Caption Maker

 You’ll then see small blue arrows surrounding the entirety of the image.